aws/aws-eks-best-practices/content/security.md

       readOnly: true
       mountPath: /host-path
     ```
     You should also use a pod security policy to restrict the directories that can be used by hostPath volumes.
-For example the following PSP excerpt only allows paths that begin with /foo:
+For example the following PSP excerpt only allows paths that begin with /foo.
+It will prevent containers from traversing the host file system from outsude the prefix:
     ```
     allowedHostPaths:
     # This allows "/foo", "/foo/", "/foo/bar" etc., but